How to calculate Loch Ness population based on predator-to-prey ratios

 Nessie the Loch Ness Monster is seriously constrained by habitat.
 It only exists in one place in the world – Loch Ness in England / United Kingdom.
 On one hand, this makes it Loch Ness monsters a very endangered species.
 On the other hand, it simplifies the math immensely.

-Size of Loch Ness - the lake habitat
+Size of Loch Ness - the lake habitat: 260.0 hectares

 Descriptions of Nessie